Ma1arkey/FootballScout/README.md

 4. **Build the Project**: After the project is loaded, navigate to `Build -> Rebuild Project` in Android Studio.
 This step is essential to download all the required Gradle and module files.

-## Contributing
+Contributing

-We welcome contributions from the community to make this app even better.
-If you have ideas, bug reports, or would like to contribute code, please feel free to open an issue or submit a pull request on our GitHub repository.
+I appreciate your understanding as I've been juggling work and studies while developing this project.
+Given the time constraints, there might be some bugs or areas that need improvement.
+Your valuable suggestions and feedback are especially welcomed as they can help me enhance this project further.
+Please don't hesitate to reach out with your ideas for improvement or if you encounter any issues.
+Your support is highly appreciated!

-## Contact Us
+## Contact Me

-If you have any questions, suggestions, or feedback, don't hesitate to reach out.
-You can contact our team at [alexdedenko@gmail.com].
+If you have any questions, suggestions, or feedback, don't hesitate to reach out to me.
+You can contact me at [alexdedenko@gmail.com].

-Thank you for your interest in the FootballScout+ ,
+Thank you for your interest in the FootballScout+.
+I hope you find it valuable and enjoyable to use!

 *FootballScout+*